 The draft Housing Element was available for review on the City's website in addition to the Planning and Zoning counter and the City Clerk's public counter at City Hall.
 During the public review and comment period, the City held a stakeholder meeting consisting of affordable and market rate housing developers as well as housing advocacy groups and other interested parties.
 Noticed public hearings before the Planning Commission and City Council will be held in January/February 2020.
-A copy of interested parties is provided in Appendix B. the public comment period notice and list O interested parties is provided in Appendix B.
+A copy of the public comment period notice and list of interested parties is provided in Appendix B.